brett-olsen/C64-Bridge-Project/README.md

 ```
 <br>

 Finally, to validate everything from top to bottom before moving onto the TTY bridgge/emulator, power on the Pi Zero, with the data port connected to either a test PC or a Commodore C64 Ultimate then create and execute a simple test script to validate everything is working perfectly.
+There are two scripts, one "Hello World" or my personal favourite "I Love My Commodore" :D
+**OPTION A: Hello World**
 ```
 cat > hello-world.py <<'PY'
 #!/usr/bin/env python3